 But Texas doesn’t have all the different climates and elements that Costa Rica has.
 So as air currents move across mountains, it might bring pouring rain to that part.
 Yes, at the same time a beach town just a handful of kilometers away might be sunny and clear.

-Where I live, they call this “scattered showers“.
+Where I live, they call these “scattered showers“.
 So if you’re used to that term, you have a good idea of what to expect in Costa Rica.

 Now, of course, if you are visiting any part of Costa Rica during the rainy season, you should expect some rain no matter where you are.